* Houthi protests pile pressure on US-allied government

 There was no immediate response to the offer from the Houthis, who have been fighting for years for more power for their Zaydi Shi'ite Muslim sect in north Yemen.

-Public anger over the subsidy cuts has helped bring people onto the streets, demanding participation in a future government as the majority Sunni country moves towards a federal system that devolves more power to regions.
+Analysts say they have capitalised on public anger over the subsidy cuts to bring supporters out on the streets to push to join a new government as the majority Sunni country moves towards a federal system that devolves more power to regions.

 On Friday, the movement set up tents near the interior, telecommunications and electricity ministries in a side street that leads to Sanaa's airport, saying they would stay until their demands were met.

-Yemenis are unhappy about the government's decision in late July to cut energy subsidies to reduce its budget deficit, a move which led to a rise in fuel prices.
+Yemenis are unhappy about the government's decision in late July to cut energy subsidies to ease the burden on its budget deficit, a move which led to a rise in fuel prices.

 The government spent about $3 billion on subsidies last year, nearly a third of state revenues.

-A previous attempt to cut subsidies, in 2005, led to unrest that left about 20 people dead and more than 200 wounded.
+A previous attempt by the government to cut subsidies in 2005 led to unrest that left about 20 people dead and more than 200 wounded.
 The reform was cancelled.
-(Reporting by Mohamed Ghobari; Writing by Amena Bakr; Editing by Robin Pomeroy)
+(Reporting by Mohamed Ghobari; Writing by Amena Bakr; Editing by Gareth Jones)